heymatch/Codebook/README.md

 # Codebook

-We are students who wants to join programming competitive contests.
-This is our notes.
+We are students who want to join programming competitive contests.
+This is our note.

 ## member